Following are a select group of leaders who will be joining us in Montréal (Virtual):

 Steve holds an MBA from the Olin School at Babson College and a BA in Political Science from Middlebury College.

 Zaha Hadid Architects

-Mr. Racana is Director of Zaha Hadid Architects (ZHA), one of the world’s leading practices in the field of architecture and urban design.
-He joined ZHA in 2000 to lead its work on the MAXXI Contemporary Arts Centre in Rome, a project that received the RIBA Sterling Prize in 2010.
+Mr. Racana is Board Director of Zaha Hadid Architects (ZHA), one of the world’s leading practices in the field of architecture and urban design; he holds a Master’s degree in architecture and urbanism from the Architectural Association London and an MBA from the Imperial College Business School.

 Barcelona Housing Systems